-- point increase in people saving on mobile wallets Chart 30: Where are people saving?
-Base = Those who save
+Chart 28: Where are people saving?
+Base = THOSE WHO SAVE

 Though most Tanzanians who save still save at home, a significant increase in the proportion of those who save using their mobile phones can be observed.
 As well as the increase in mobile wallets, there is also an increase in membership of informal savings groups.
-Quick access and safety of money were the main drivers for their choice of savings channels. of adult Tanzanians borrowed in the past 12 months 44% of Tanzanians borrowed in the past 12 months.
+Quick access and safety of money were the main drivers for their choice of savings channels.

+44% of Tanzanians borrowed in the past 12 months.
 Once again, most of them borrowed to smooth their cash flow.
-Compared to the proportion of saving for productive investment, there is a greater proportion of borrowing for productive investment.
-The observation that almost three quarters of borrowing is linked to cashflow smoothing becomes emphasised when considering the frequency of borrowing, as 59% of those borrowing borrowed more than once in the last 12 months.
-CHART 31: Why do they borrow?
-Base = Those who borrow
+Compared to the proportion of savings for productive investment, there is a greater proportion of borrowing for productive investment.

+The observation that almost three quarters of borrowing is linked to cashflow smoothing becomes emphasized when considering the frequency of borrowing, as 59% of those borrowing borrowed more than once in the last 12 months.